Authentic Lessons for 21st Century Learning

 Go to slide 4 to introduce the Essential Questions and then to slide 5 to introduce the Lesson Objectives.

-Go to slide 6 to allow students to listen to the David Quammen interview—David Quammen: How Animal-Borne Infections Spill Over To Humans—about COVID-19.
+Go to slide 6 to allow students to listen to the David Quammen interview—David Quammen: How Animal-Borne Infections Spill Over to Humans—about COVID-19.
 After students listen to the interview, use the I Notice, I Wonder strategy to facilitate a class discussion about the interview and revisit the Bell Ringer questions.

 Explore

-Allow students to work through the Zoonotic Disease Digital Breakout and move through the classroom to support productive struggle.
+Allow students to work through the breakout and move through the classroom to support productive struggle.
 You can allow students to work in pairs.
 Remind students to record the things they find in the breakout handout.

 Reference the Teacher Guide to help scaffold students’ work in the breakout.